will1410/shareit/login.md

 You can also try clearing the history/cache on your web browser.
 In Firefox and Chrome you can accomplish this by typing CTRL-SHIFT-DELETE and following the on-screen instructions to delete all of your saved Cookies, Cache, and Content.

+---

+As always, if you have any problems you can contact NEKLS or the State Library of Kansas for assistance.
+Next Search Catalog members can contact us at nexthelp@nekls.org.

 ## ShareIt Usernames and Passwords

 If you do not know your library's username and password for ShareIt, contact the NEKLS office or the State Library of Kansas.
 Next Search Catalog members can contact us at nexthelp@nekls.org.
-We cannot recover any lost passwords, but we can create a new password for you.
+We cannot recover any lost passwords, but we can easily create a new password for you.